Dashron/Roads/README.md

         });
     }

-    // This would also be a good place to identify the authenticated user, or api app and add it to the extras
+    // This would also be a good place to identify the authenticated user, or api app and add it to the current request context
+    // eg: this.cur_user = user;

-    // execute the actual resource method, and return the response return next(extras);
+    // execute the actual resource method, and return the response return next();
     });

 ### API.request(*string* method, *string* url, *dynamic* body, *Object* headers)